thedataflows/pimp-my-cachyos/README.md

 # pimp-my-cachyos

-Automate [CachyOS Linux](https://cachyos.org/) setup and configuration.
+Automate [CachyOS Linux](https://cachyos.org/) setup and configuration using scripts and dotfiles.

-After running it, you should have a fully functional CachyOS Linux with all the tools and customization that I preffer :).
+After running it, you should have a ready-to-use CachyOS Linux with all the tools and customization that I prefer :).

 ## Motivation

 CachyOS already comes with tons of baked-in optimization.
-This repo aims to further set it up and provide an out of the box experience, ready to be used as daily driver.
+This repo aims to further set it up and provide an out of the box (and opinionated) experience, ready to be used as daily driver.

 It also takes care of many quirks and gotchas that I have found along the way.